leonyuhanov/WOWPixelDriver/README.md

 The real-time programatic animation system used in all commerical products made by [Elec Dash Tron](https://www.instagram.com/wow_elec_tron/) is Private IP.
 I want to make the animation system accesible to the public without having to distrubute the source code publicly.
 I want to also restrict usage to specific hardware modules

 # How does it work
 The drive consists of 2 physical, ESP8266 based, modules.
-The Driver Module contains the animation system and is responsible for doing the phsyial driving of pixels.
-The Control module is user progarmmable and runs a script of animations.
+The Driver Module contains the animation system and is responsible for doing the physical driving of pixels.
+The Control module is user programmable and runs a script of animations.
 The Control module comunicates via the ESP-NOW protcol for realtime execution of commands.

+# What pixels are supported
+The driver uses the ESP8266 SPI port to drive both Clocked and Unclocked Chipsets:
+* APA102 APA102C & variants from AP Corp NeonWorld
+* SK9822
+* WS2812 5050
+* WS2812B 5050
+* WS2812 2020
+* SK6812 5050, 3535 & 2427(With Opaque Lense) New models of the 2427 chipset is NOT suported

 # Prerequisite Software
 * The Arduino IDE via [Arduino](https://www.arduino.cc/)